 7. Do not make any statements admitting liability

 Even a polite “I’m so sorry” or “I didn’t see you coming” can be twisted into a legal confession later.
-You don’t know all the facts yet—maybe the other guy was texting or had a mechanical failure.
-Let the evidence do the talking; don’t do the insurance company’s job for them by taking the blame.
+You don’t know all the facts yet—maybe the other guy was texting, speeding, or had a mechanical failure.
+Let the physical evidence do the talking; don’t do the insurance adjuster’s job for them by taking the blame.

 8. Beware of insurance representatives and early offers